English Teaching Emphasis

 In addition to fulfilling the above requirements, students in the English Education emphasis must fulfill a grammar competency requirement.
 This may be accomplished either by enrolling in ENGL 1410 , or by passing a challenge exam in the English Department Writing Center (Ray B. West 104) with a score of 80 percent or better.
 See the English undergraduate advisor for further information.

-F. Secondary Teacher Education Program (STEP) (35 credits)
+H. Secondary Teacher Education Program (STEP) (up to 35 credits)

 Please note a change that went into effect in 2014.
 The Utah State Office of Education now requires all institutions to mandate a 3.0 minimum GPA requirement for admission.
 Students are also required to submit and meet the minimum ACT scores as listed below.
 The new admission requirements began August 1, 2014.